luisfop/login-app/README.md

 Hi!
 This project is for study purposes.
 The goal was to create an App to handle login with an authentication.
-I used FireBase React Boostrap for styling , and ReactJs framework.
+I used FireBase to store the users, React Boostrap for styling , and ReactJs framework.

 # How to run